lovemei2u4ever/r2s/README.md

 - ### Advantages
   To make you feel that everything is a matter of course.
 - ### Applications
-  AccessControl, ADbyby, CFDisk, DDNS, DiskMan, FRP, JingDong-DailyBonus, LRZSZ, MentoHUST, Multi-Dial,<br/>
- OLED, OpenClash, PassWall, Sensors, ServerChan, SoftetherVPN, SpeedTest-CLI, SQM, SSRPlus, Statistics,<br/>
+  DDNS, JingDong-DailyBonus, PassWall, Sensors, ServerChan,  SSRPlus, Statistics,UPNP, Wake-On-LAN.
- Stress, Tmate, UnblockNeteaseMusic, UPNP, Wake-On-LAN, WireGuard, ZeroTier etc.
 - - -
 ## Announcement
 ### License